ClickCease How to resolve keyword cannibalization [6 solutions]

 How to check keyword cannibalization in Google Search Console

-If there is more than 1 URL chances are that you have some issues with keyword cannibalization.
+If there is more than one URL, chances are that you have some issues with keyword cannibalization.

-If more than 1 URL is getting hits, it means that more than one pages is or have been displayed in SERP.
+If more than one URL is getting hits, it means that more than one page is or has been displayed in the SERPs.

 You should look into every page and analyze the search intent.
-If they have overlapping search intent that is an issue and you should edit the “wrong” page not to match the same search intent.
+If they have overlapping search intent, that is an issue and you should edit the “wrong” page so it does not match the same search intent.

 How to manually identify keyword cannibalization

 You can even check and analyze for keyword cannibalization without any SEO tool.
-To find overlapping pages, you need to navigate go Google and do the following:
+To find overlapping pages, you need to navigate to Google and do the following:

 Search: “site:domain.com keyword”.
-By making this command you ask Google to show you all the pages on the domain ranking that are ranking on the keyword.
+By using this command, you ask Google to show you all the pages on the domain that are ranking for that keyword.

 Google SERP site search example

-Analyze the results and check if any of your pages seems to overlap, directly targeting the same keyword or targets the same search intent.
+Analyze the results and check if any of your pages seem to overlap, directly targeting the same keyword or the same search intent.

-If you have keyword cannibalization issues we’ll look into how to deal with it next.
+If you have keyword cannibalization issues, we’ll look into how to deal with them next.

 How can you fix keyword cannibalization issues?

-A single fix that resolves problems regarding keyword cannibalization doesn’t exist.
-It takes a little testing of different things to straighten out things.
+A single fix that resolves all problems regarding keyword cannibalization doesn’t exist.
+It takes a little testing of different things to straighten things out.

 Optimize internal links